VC Family Album pages

 Every student would do a page for a final portfolio showing all of their final work for every assignment produced in the class.

-Every field trip (maybe 3 students would each do one so we could get different points of view), and I would find excuses to take field trips.
+Every field trip (maybe three students would each do one so we could get different points of view), and I would find excuses to take field trips.

 Every speaker and I would find excuses to get speakers in front of my students and my students in front of speakers.